Letšeng Diamond Mine

 The Letšeng mine is located in the Maluti Mountains of Lesotho and is renowned for its recovery of large, high quality, exceptional Type II diamonds.

-Letšeng has also produced high-quality pink and blue diamonds, with a rare blue diamond achieving a sales price of US$603 047 per carat in 2013 and an exceptional pink diamond achieving US$187 700 per carat in 2016.
+Letšeng has also produced high-quality pink and blue diamonds, with a rare blue diamond achieving a sales price of US$603 047 per carat in 2013 and an exceptional pink diamond achieving US$656 934 per carat in 2019.

-Letšeng ranks in the top 15 global diamond producers by revenue.
-The large high value diamonds from Letšeng account for 70% to 80% of the Group’s revenue annually.
+Letšeng ranks in the top 10 global diamond producers by revenue.
+The large high value greater than 100 carat diamonds from Letšeng account for 70% to 80% of the Group’s revenue annually.

 Letšeng has grown to be one of the largest open pit diamond mines in the world, processing ore from two kimberlite pipes, the Main pipe 17.0ha and the Satellite pipe 5.2ha.
-In 2017, initiatives were undertaken to unlock additional value, which included an updated open-pit life of mine plan, large diamond recovery and breakage initiative projects, and a mining optimisation project.
+In 2017, certain Business Transformation initiatives were undertaken to unlock additional value at Letšeng, which included an updated open-pit life of mine plan, large diamond recovery and reduced diamond breakage initiative projects, and a mining optimisation project.

 The Letšeng mine produces large, exceptional quality diamonds which supply the very top end of the diamond market.